-GROUP GENERAL COUNSEL, GOVERNANCE AND COMPANY SECRETARY
+VICE PRESIDENT, GROUP LEGAL, GOVERNANCE AND GROUP COMPANY SECRETARY

-The Group General Counsel, Governance and Company Secretary advises the Board, through the Group Chairman and Chief Executive Officer and Senior Independent Non-Executive Director, on all governance matters affecting the Company.
+The Vice President, Group Legal, Governance and Group Company Secretary advises the Board, through the Group Chairman and Chief Executive Officer and Senior Independent Non-Executive Director, on all governance matters affecting the Company.
 He is responsible for supporting the Group Chairman and Chief Executive Officer with the setting of the Board's agenda and facilitating the flow of information to and from the Board.
-He is also responsible for the efficient administration of the Company, particularly with regards to ensuring compliance with statutory and regulatory requirements, and for ensuring that decisions of the Board
+He is also responsible for the efficient administration of the Company, particularly with regards to ensuring compliance with statutory and regulatory requirements, and for ensuring that decisions of the Board are implemented.

-All Directors have access to the Group General Counsel, Governance and Company Secretary, and independent professional advice at the Company's expense, if required.
+All Directors have access to the Vice President, Group Legal, Governance and Group Company Secretary, and independent professional advice at the Company's expense, if required.